AnelMusic/anelmusic.github.io/posts/prompt-caching.md

 > **How many prompt tokens were served from cache?**

 OpenAI exposes this as `usage.prompt_tokens_details.cached_tokens`.
-Requests below the threshold will still show the field—it will simply be zero.
+Requests below the threshold will still show the field, it will simply be zero.

 Key thresholds:

 * Prompt caching applies automatically for prompts **≥ 1024 tokens**.
 * The cached-prefix length grows in **128-token increments**.

 If the cached fraction is high and stable, you have an agent architecture that can scale economically.
-If it is low or volatile, you are paying repeated prefill cost on every step—often without realizing it.
+If it is low or volatile, you are paying repeated prefill cost on every step, often without realizing it.

 ## 2) The Prefill Tax: why agents amplify cost